 This is pretty much down to personal opinion and one of the main things you’ll want to consider is how hot you are likely to get while out riding.
 The waterproof and body armour option will offer the lightest and most ventilated option to help prevent you from overheating, while a decent adventure-styled, fully featured jacket will provide you with greater versatility.

-The best thing to do here is consider when you are most likely to be riding, where you are most likely to be riding and in what conditions.
+The best thing to do here is consider when you are most likely to be riding, where you are most likely to be riding (and if you’ll be crossing fords) and in what conditions.

 Forget worrying about getting a puncture and carrying around extra tubes and tools for changing them… Get your bike fitted with a pair of mousses and never have that trouble again.